A Survey on LLM-as-a-Judge: Improvement Strategy

 An evaluation prompt is an input to LLM evaluators, which is used to guide the LLMs to complete the required evaluation tasks.
-LLMs possess in-context learning ability to learn how to perform specified tasks through relevant examples or instructions provided in prompts without requiring weight updates or retraining\cite{brown2020language}.
-It indicates that the design strategy of evaluation prompts will significantly impact the effectiveness of LLM-as-a-judge.
-Therefore, how to optimize the design of evaluation prompts, including better methods to help LLMs understand the evaluation tasks and produce evaluation results, is the most direct and effective way to improve the evaluation performance of LLM-as-a-judge.
+LLMs possess in-context learning ability, enabling them to learn how to perform specified tasks from relevant examples or instructions in prompts, without requiring weight updates or retraining\cite{brown2020language}.
+This suggests that the design strategy of evaluation prompts will significantly impact the effectiveness of LLM-as-a-judge.
+Therefore, to achieve reliable evaluations, researchers have experimented with diverse prompt design strategies, including improving LLMs' task understanding and standardizing LLMs' output format in the prompt.
+This approach mitigates reliability concerns of In-context learning mentioned in Section~\ref{formulation:icl}, such as unstable results, inter-rater inconsistency, ambiguity in response, and positional or length biases.